 What brining does, is add moisture to the meat and, along with the salt, the water is absorbed into the flesh.

-Well, what you can do is take this principle and add to it some additional seasonings that takes the brine to a whole new level.
+Well, what you can do is take this principle and add to it some additional seasonings that take the brine to a whole new level.
 And, as Guy Fieri would say, “straight to Flavortown.”

 All the great flavors in the seasonings are infused into the water and as the chicken soaks, all this goodness gets absorbed.
 It becomes a pot of flavor goodness.